erichonorez/spacemacs/docs/why-spacemacs/layouts.md

 Layouts enable you to switch between different projects.
 Each layout keeps its own list of open buffers, making it quick to navigate to specific buffers.

-++spc++ ++"l"++ shows a menu where you can select an existing layer or create a new layer.
-Type in the name of the layer to narrow to the existing layer name or create a new layer of that name.
+++spc++ ++"l"++ shows a menu where you can select an existing layout or create a new layout.
+Type in the name of the layout to narrow to the existing layout name or create a new layout of that name.

 ++spc++ ++"l"++ ++tab++ switches to the previous active layout, providing a quick way to jump between two projects actively being worked on.